 Organic Unbleached All-Purpose Flour

-Our Organic Unbleached All-Purpose Flour is freshly milled from Alberta-grown organic hard red spring wheat.
+Our Organic Unbleached All-Purpose Flour is freshly milled from organic hard red spring wheat.
 Both the bran and the germ have been removed leaving the endosperm that is made into the flour.
 It is enriched with iron, riboflavin, vitamin-D, and niacin.
 This is the same high protein flour used by professional bakers and produces high, well-textured loaves of bread.

-Our organic unbleached all-purpose flour is certified organic and non-GMO and is a source of iron.
+Our organic unbleached all-purpose flour is organic and non-GMO and is a source of iron.
 Milled in a nut and peanut free environment.

 If you're going to keep just a single type and brand of flour in your pantry, our unbleached all-purpose flour is your best choice.
 Bake everything from high-rising yeast breads to flaky pie crust to cookies.
 This flour does it all.
 While you wouldn't use bread flour for pie crust, or cake flour for yeast bread, you can confidently use all-purpose flour, with its moderate protein level, in every single recipe you bake.

 Unbleached flour retains the natural creamy colour of the grain while still making your baking taste great.
 Unbleached flour is refined flour that has not had any whitening agents added to it.
 Bleached flour is flour that has been whitened using chemicals.
 Bleaching flour does not have much of an impact on the flavor of the flour, although some people say that they can taste the difference, so if you are very sensitive you may fall into this category, but it does change the color of the flour to a bright white.
 Bleaching also serves to lower the protein content of the flour, softening it so that baked goods made with it will be more tender.
 Most cake flours, for instance, are bleached.